timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-03-21
+# Objectives for Today 2022-03-22

-## Tyre Bytes Marketing Monday Stuffs

-- Updating the Key Performance Indicators
-- Updating Weekly Topic of Discord / Reddit
-- Updating the #weekly_plans
+## Rally of Rockets

+- Remove the walls from the current arena, add a few more boost spots.
+- Add a name tag category for the category carousel.

 ## Winter Eggspansion for Eggcelerate!
 Goal and Developer Times

-- Creating a short raw gameplay video for press to use + add to top secrets.
 - Collecting / Updating Press kit information for Winter Eggspansion.
-- Capture some screenshots.
+- Capture some more screenshots.
 - Email the press and influencers list to get things moving.
-- Day ends around noon to go look at a house.

 ## Still to come